-- 1. Load clothes into the dryer and close the door. - 2.
-Turn the Cycle Control Knob either way to the desired setting. - 3.
-Set the Temperature Selector to the desired setting (see page 10). - Push the Start Button.
-(The Drum Light Selector is part of the Start Button.
-See page 9.)
+- Load clothes into the dryer and close the door. - 2.
+Turn the Cycle Control Knob either way to the desired setting.
+(If your dryer has a Temperature Selector, set the selector to the desired setting.) - 3.
+Push the Start Button.